 - Add the SpecFlow+ build step to your build to generate the living documentation.

-- Enter the path to the folder containing your project in the Project file path field in the SpecFlow+ build step and make sure the step is enabled.
+- Enter the path to your project (.csproj file) or the folder containing your project in the Project file path field in the SpecFlow+ build step and make sure the step is enabled.
 SpecFlow+ All feature files in the selected folder and all its sub-folders are included in your living documentation.
+If you have not referenced a .csproj file and you are not using English as the default language of your Gherkin files, select the language used by your Gherkin files under Project Language.
+(If you have referenced a .csproj file, this information is read from the app.config file.)

 - You can also enter a Project Name.
 This name is used by the root node in the tree.
 If you do not enter a name here, the name of the Visual Studio project is used instead.